-- Keen to know more about the speed at which the vaccines were developed?
-We've written a detailed article on how the COVID-19 vaccines available to us have been developed so quickly and safely. - If you want to know all about South Africa's vaccine rollout programme, as well as how our South African Health Products Regulatory Authority (SAHPRA) must approve all vaccines before they can be used in South Africa #VaccineRolloutStrategySA.
+Keen to know more about the speed at which the vaccines were developed?
+We've written a detailed article on how the COVID-19 vaccines available to us have been developed so quickly and safely.

+If you want to know all about South Africa's vaccine rollout programme, as well as how our South Africa Health Product Regulatory Authority (SAPHRA) must approve all vaccines before they can be used in South Africa, read our article on #VaccineRolloutStrategySA.